Joeski88/hang_man/README.md

 - [GitHub](https://github.com/) was used to host the code of the website.
 - [Techsini](https://techsini.com/) used to create the head mock up picture for the readme.
 - [Miro](https://miro.com/app/dashboard/) was used to make a flowchart for project planning and the README file.
+- [Gitpod](https://gitpod.io/workspaces) was used to create the workspaces.
+- [Heroku](https://id.heroku.com/) Used to deploy finished project.
 ---

 ## Bugs